dsasacramento/dsasacramento.github.io/_pages/committees.md

 ### Healthcare Committee

-DSA is working with a coalition of local groups and the California Nurses Association to fight for single-payer healthcare.
-We are pushing to enact HR 1384, the Medicare For All of 2019 Act, which would create a Medicare-for-All type system that covers everybody in the United States with no copays or deductibles.
-We have been knocking on doors, tabling at farmers’ markets, creating memes, holding town halls, meeting with legislators, and doing actions at their offices.
+At SacDSA’s Healthcare Committee, we know that access to quality healthcare can change lives - and we’re committed to making that a reality.
+We’re striving to enact legislation which would create a health care system covering every person - with no copays, no deductibles and no one excluded.
+The Healthcare Committee is proud to collaborate with the California Nurses Association to fight for CalCare (California Guaranteed Health Care for All Act), and with National Nurses United to champion a Medicare for All - Style system across the United States.
+Our comrades are tabling at farmers’ markets, meeting with legislators, organizing actions at their offices, sponsoring town halls, phone and text banking, and knocking on doors to build grassroots support.
+Join us in the struggle for healthcare justice.

 ### International Committee